01101010110/Pumpkin-Pete-Quests/Quests.md

 🛡️ Stay safe.
 <br><br>
 **Outcomes**:<br>
-You find a nest filled with 5 Gems 💎. (🧭 Investigate.)
+You find a nest filled with 5 Gems 💎. (🧭 Investigate.)<br>
+You reinforce your fences and find 5 Stone 🪨. (🛡️ Stay safe.)
 <br><br>
 **Screenshots**:<br>
 <img